-All USI staff are familiar with these measures to prevent violence, bullying, harassment and psychosocial risks and are able to implement them.
+All Oryx International School staff are familiar with these measures to prevent violence, bullying, harassment and psychosocial risks and are able to implement them.
+This is confirmed by their signing of the declaration of awareness and understanding of the KCSIE 2019 document.